Courses for exchange students / Faculty of Mathematics and Science

 FYSS7420 Advanced Electrodynamics, 10 cr

-FYSS7531 Quantum Mechanics 2, part A, 6 cr
+FYSS7531 Quantum Mechanics 2, Part A, 6 cr

-FYSS7532 Quantum Mechanics 2, part B, 6 cr
+FYSS7532 Quantum Mechanics 2, Part B, 6 cr

 FYSS7630 Many-particle Quantum Mechanics, 12 cr

-NANS1006 Practical course in Nanoscience: Molecular Interactions, 6 cr
+NANS1006 Practical Course in Nanoscience: Molecular Interactions, 6 cr

-NANS1004 Computational Nanoscience, 2 cr
+NANS1004 Computational Nanosciences, 2 cr

-NANS1008 Microscopy Methods and Image Analysis, 2,5 - 11 cr
+NANS1008 Microscopy Methods and Image Analysis, 2.5-11 cr

 NANS1009 Physics of the Cell, 3 cr